Making the difference

 Undergraduate Major in Educational Studies

 This program is designed as a major for SMU undergraduates who have already declared a primary major.
 The Educational Studies Major will prepare students to pursue teaching careers in the private and public sectors, graduate work in the social sciences, and informal education paths in non-profit organizations.
+Participation in the Educational Studies major does not guarantee a teaching position.
 The prospective student must fulfill all entrance requirements in order to be admitted into the Educator Preparation Program.
-As early as possibly in your college career and as soon as you know that you might like to be a teacher, schedule an appointment with the Department of Teaching and Learning Adviser by emailing Samia Siddiqui.
+As early as possible in your college career and as soon as you know that you might like to be a teacher, schedule an appointment with the Department of Teaching and Learning Adviser by emailing Samia Siddiqui.

 |Credit Hours Outside Simmons||Credit Hours Within Simmons/EDU|